 Chapter Membership is local to any one of 34 chapters around the country and Puerto Rico, and provides members the opportunity to volunteer, participate in functions and special events, and vote to elect leaders of the chapter.

-Contact the nearest Paralyzed Veterans Chapter to learn more, volunteer, or apply for membership.
+Contact the nearest Paralyzed Veterans Chapter to learn more about resources and volunteer opportunities.